-- 1. five Social Studies courses; or - 2. four levels of the same language in a language other than English; or - 3. two levels of the same language in a language other than English and two levels of a different language in a language other than English; or - 4. four levels of American Sign Language; or - 5. a coherent sequence of four credits by selecting courses from one or two categories or disciplines in fine arts. - 6. four English elective credits by selecting from the following: - English IV - Independent Study in English - Literary Genres - Creative Writing - Research and Technical Writing - Advanced Placement English Literature and Composition; or - International Baccalaureate Language Students A1 Higher Level; or - Communications Applications
+- 1. five social studies courses; or - 2. four levels of the same language in a language other than English, which may include Advanced Language for Career Applications; or - 3. two levels of the same language in a language other than English and two levels of a different language in a language other than English; or - 4. four levels of American Sign Language; or - 5. a coherent sequence of four credits by selecting courses from one or two categories or disciplines in fine arts. - 6. four English elective credits by selecting from the following: - English IV - Independent Study in English - Literary Genres - Creative Writing - Research and Technical Writing - Advanced Placement English Literature and Composition; or - International Baccalaureate Language Students A1 Higher Level; or - Communications Applications